メインコンテンツにスキップ

 Sotobori Bookstore is an experimental bookstore that offers a new way to encounter books, inviting more people to discover an interest in reading.

-Sotobori Bookstore is an experimental space designed to inspire greater interest in books by offering a unique way to engage with them.
+Sotobori Bookstore is an experimental bookstore designed to spark broader interest in books by offering new and unexpected ways to encounter them.

 Toi Cafe